weiyangedward/IMMBoost/README.rst

 	Input files including:

-	1. "CRMsetsList.txt" : a list of path to CRMsets.
-Each CRMset folder should have a sub-folder called "fasta", inside which there are:
+	1. CRMsetsList.txt : a list of path to CRMsets.
+Each CRMset folder should have a sub-folder called "fasta", inside which there are files:

-		1) CRM seq file "CRM.fasta";
+		1) CRM.fasta : CRM seq file.
+Each seq has a unique name.

-		2) random genomic seq "randomGenomicSeq.fasta";
+		2) randomGenomicSeq.fasta : Random genomic seq.

-		3) msCRM seq file "msCRM.fasta" (if you don't have msCRM seq file, you can copy CRM.fasta over and change the seqID to species_seqID, e.g., Dmel_seqID);
+		3) msCRM.fasta : msCRM seq file (if you don't have msCRM seq file, you can copy CRM.fasta over and change the seqID to a corresponding species_seqID, e.g., Dmel_seqID).

-		4) negative CRM seq for CRM vs CRM task "negCRM.fasta"
+		4) negCRM.fasta : Negative CRM seq for CRM vs CRM task.

-		5) negative msCRM seq for CRM vs CRM task "negmsCRM.fasta"
+		5) negmsCRM.fasta : Negative msCRM seq for CRM vs CRM task.

-	2. "sampleOutput/CRM_vs_CRM/" : a directory for output files.
+	2. sampleOutput/CRM_vs_CRM/ : a directory of output files.

-	3. "sampleData/CRMsets/" : a directory for data input.
+	3. sampleData/CRMsets/ : a directory of input data.
-	Each sub directory should be a CRMset.
+		Each sub directory contains a CRMset files.

-	4. "CRMGroup.txt" : a list of grouping of CRMsets, where each row is a group.
+	4. CRMGroup.txt : a list of grouping of CRMsets, where each row is a group.
 How to define a "group" would be subjective to users or biological grouptruth in our case.

 3. To Run